DogFoster.org.au links to dog rescue groups who require volunteer foster carers.

 The number of dogs that can enter foster care with a rescue group is limited by the number of volunteer homes available.

-If you run a rescue group, please list your site with us, as there are about 5,000 people that visit this site each month with some perhaps from your local area.
+If you run a rescue group, please list your site, as there are about 5,000 people that visit this site each month with some perhaps from your local area.

 What is Dog Rescue?